chvaldez10/MEng-Fall-Group/README.md

 # Meng Fall Group

-This repo is for our group to share code for all fall term assignments/projects.
+This repo is for our group to share code during the fall term.

 **Group Members:**